Boris Johnson calls on government to speed up leveling measures - ExBulletin

 Communities Secretary Michael Gove, who answered his question in the Commons, thanked him for his leadership on the issue as the Labor benches burst into laughter.

-Mr Johnson could be heard shouting at the opposition: you stole it, we started it.
+Johnson could be heard yelling at the opposition: You stole it, we started it.

 Making an appearance during Communities Questions, the ex-Prime Minister said: Given that the UK is one of the most regionally imbalanced of all major economies and given the huge potential that lies ahead to be freed isn’t it time to speed up the leveling up The bill is now stalled and urgently moving forward with Northern Powerhouse Rail, planning reform, decentralization, security affordable energy supply, gigabit broadband and all the other leveling measures that will make it the strongest and most prosperous economy in Europe?